 They Prayed for Paradise and Put Up a Parking Lot

-Seriously, the titles are as easy as the fundraising.
+Ha!
+The titles are as easy as the fundraising.
 What extra perk can your church raffle off to raise a few extra bucks?
-But seriously: Keep it outside the sanctuary and worship space, please
+But seriously: Keep it outside the sanctuary and worship space, please.

 It's a Girl Thing

 October 17, 2013

 Black is a staple of most women's wardrobes (so slimming) and the older we get, the more we shy away from body conscious clothes and begin to favor more flowing, floaty sorts of things in rich fabrics with a touch of embroidery or applique.

 Sartorially speaking, it would seem that we women of a certain age could be well suited for the priesthood.

 Problem is, we would be too tempted to paint our nails in the liturgical color of the season.